QRL 2.0

 Testnet Access

-- • Test tokens available from community members (faucet coming)
+- • Test tokens available via the Testnet V2 faucet (initial release) and community members

 Development Tools